 - Geographically, there are some significant differences of opinion on these questions and proposals related to racial inequality.
 For example, when asked if the Donation Land Act was fair to Native people, rural Oregonians are more likely to respond “no” than urbanites (84% vs. 74%) (Q58).

-- Also, when asked if there should be financial compensation offered from the State to repair those lost pathways to generations of wealth to Black Oregonians who can document such harms, urbanites are more likely to respond “yes” than rural Oregonians (53% vs. 30%) (Q61).
+- Also, when asked if there should be financial compensation offered by the State to repair those lost pathways to generations of wealth to Black Oregonians who can document such harms, urbanites are more likely to respond “yes” than rural Oregonians (53% vs. 30%) (Q61).

 - Finally, a majority of all age groups view the Donation Land Act as unfair to Native people and citizens who were not white and view centuries of being locked out of homeownership as unfair to African American families (Q58-60).
 Older Oregonians are somewhat more likely to feel the Acts were unfair while younger Oregonians are more likely to be undecided.